Quasi-geodesics in Out(F_n) and their shadows in sub-factors: Background

-Here, describe a general folding map and its association to partitions of $\partial \F$ which is similar to Stallings fold but one does not need to match the labels.
+Here, describe a folding map and its association to partitions of $\partial \F$ which is similar to marking-directed fold but one does not need to match the labels of the edges identified.
 For simplicity, we restrict our attention to cases where the labeled graph is a rose which is sufficient for all our examples.

 \begin{definition} Consider a labeled rose $R$ and choose two edges of $R$ labeled $s$ and $t$.
 Let $R'$ be a labeled rose whose edge labels are the same as $R$ except the edge-label $t$ has changed to $\overline{s}t$.
 We say $R'$ is obtained from $R$ by a \emph{fold}, and write